-The same way you are trying to gather as much information about client's needs as you can, you should also strive to agree on the communication plan.
+In the same way, you are trying to gather as much information about the client’s needs as you can, you should also strive to agree on the communication plan.

 For instance, both sides need to agree on how will they communicate and how often, as well as which communication channels they should use.

 What’s more, they need to agree on the frequency of updates and timeline for approvals.